Idiom: Head in the Sand

 Look at the picture and try to guess the meaning of the idiom 'head in the sand.'
 Hmmm, what could this idiom possibly mean?

-Head in the sand: to ignore or refuse to think about a problem or something unpleasant.
+(bury/have) one's head in the sand: to ignore or refuse to think about a problem or something unpleasant.